Jcbutnotjesus/angular-project-jc/README.md

 first of all use `npm i `
 after u can run global project with `npm start` or just run front or back with `npm run Front` or `npm run Back`

+u can see the project in this URL: https://angularjc.web.app on in localhost:4000 for local usage u can see the back of this project in https://git.heroku.com/projet-jc.git or in localhost:3200 for local usage